m2osw/iplock/README.md

 There is an interesting side effect with lists of ports.
 These can actually be used as is in a rule (i.e. certain rules support multiple ports).
-The number of ports in a rule is limited, though.
+The number of ports in an iptable rule is limited, but our software takes care of handling that limit.

 Note that this is a sort of optimization rather than a feature. a.k.a.
 If possible we optimize the number of rules by using the multi-port